pink and blue abstract painting

 Do you work with children, teens, families, couples, mediation?

 Yes.
-We offer mentoring to the same; including mediation for small groups 2-3 people, four couples, any two-person relationship - whether that's partners, family members, friends, or work colleagues.
+We offer mentoring to the same; including mediation for small groups 2-3 people, four couples, any two-person relationship - whether that's a marriage, partners, family members, friends, or work colleagues.

 As a professional, I know my limits and I take that responsibility seriously.
 If a case is outside my scope or expertise, I will be upfront about it.
 In those situations, I will refer clients to another counsellor or agency, and provide the relevant information upon request.